JamieMagee/wedding/src/pages/index.md

   content: >-
     ## Dress code

     The dress code is smart casual (think: no jeans, but also no need for a full suit or a fancy wedding hat!).
-Most importantly, we'd like you to be happy and comfortable!

     ## Gifts

     Your presence is present enough!
 Please don't worry about buying a gift.

     ## More questions?

-    We'll share more details nearer the date, but if you have a pressing question you can email us at [hello@katandjamie2020.com](mailto:hello@katandjamie2020.com)
+    We'll share more details nearer the date, but if you have a burning question you can email us at <mailto:hello@katandjamie2020.com>
   title: Questions?
 rsvp:
-  contentYes: >-
-    See you in 2020
-  contentNo: >-
-    Sorry you can't come :(
+  contentNo: 'Sorry you can''t come :('
+  contentYes: Yay!
+We'll email you with more details nearer the day
 ---